U.S. judge finds 'viable' legal theory in Libor litigation

-NEW YORK, Aug 4 (Reuters) - The U.S. judge overseeing private litigation accusing global banks of manipulating Libor on Tuesday said she found a “viable legal theory” that could justify relief for investors who claim they were harmed by a conspiracy to rig the benchmark rate.
+NEW YORK (Reuters) - The U.S. judge overseeing private litigation accusing global banks of manipulating Libor on Tuesday said she found a “viable legal theory” that could justify relief for investors who claim they were harmed by a conspiracy to rig the benchmark rate.

 In a 431-page decision covering part of the litigation, U.S. District Judge Naomi Reice Buchwald in Manhattan said the theory turns on what banks may have disclosed to a London administrator who oversees the so-called London Interbank Offered Rate.